-The children of Nubian decent have vague identities because the nationalities of their parents were uncertain.
+The children of Nubian descent have vague identities because the nationalities of their parents were uncertain.
 Complainant further alleged that the respondent explicitly stated that birth registration certificates are not proof citizenship and this has affected the Nubian Children’s access to basic amenities and social infrastructure such as schools and health centers.

 In the 1900s the British government forcefully recruited some person’s form Nuba Mountains, which is today part of central Sudan into their army.
 After the war they requested for the British government to return them to their homeland but the British insisted that they stayed in Kenya and even gave them a settlement in Kenya called Kibera, but they were not given British nationality.